 Substrate Depth

-The depth of the substrate should also depend on what type you’re adding.
-The sand substrate needs to be about an inch deep, while gravel can go up to two inches.
+The depth of the substrate depends on what type you’re adding.
+A sandy substrate needs to be about an inch deep, while gravel can go up to two inches.
+If you are adding plants, a deeper substrate will help roots to take hold.

 4. Adding A Heater And Filter

-Once you have added your substrate to the betta tank, you will need a heater and a filter.
-Betta fish are classed as tropical fish because the climate in which they thrive, is a tropical one, and they enjoy warm tropical waters.
+Once you have added substrate to your betta tank, you will need a heater and a filter.
+Betta fish are tropical fish originating from the warm Asian climate, where they enjoy warm tropical water temperatures.

 Heating A Betta Tank

-An aquarium heater will help regulate the temperature of your tank because of its built-in thermostat.
-Heaters are an essential part of setting up a new betta tank and will vary in price depending on what wattage/size heater you want.
+An aquarium heater helps regulate the temperature of a tank due to its built-in thermostat.
+Heaters are an essential part of setting up a new betta tank and vary in price depending on their wattage and size.

-I wrote a guide that explains whether betta fish need a heater that explains the reasons why and possible alternatives..
+I wrote a guide on whether betta fish need a heater that explains the reasons why and possible alternatives.

 SunGrow Betta Fish & Turtle Aquarium Tank Water Heater, 10-watt

-A compact 10W heater is ideal for tanks up to 3.5 gallons.
-Completely automatic thermostat programmed to heat your tank to a consistent 75°F perfect for betta fish.
+A compact 10W heater, ideal for tanks up to 3.5 gallons.
+Completely automatic thermostat programmed to heat your tank to a consistent 75°F, perfect for betta fish.
 This heater is encased in toughened plastic to protect your betta from burns.

 Eheim Jager Thermostat Aquarium Heater 50W